Camille, founder and therapist

 I’ve been there.

 Having lived in a different country and moving to the U.S. at age 16, I felt out of control.
 I felt alone.
 I did my best to fit in by performing well at school, then at my job.
-Working hard became my personality.
+Working hard and aiming high became my personality.
 I started to place a lot of my value on my performance and perfecting my perfectionism.
 Though achievement and productivity are rewarding, they were not long-lasting.
 I just chased the next best thing.
 Through my own therapeutic journey, I stepped away from my to-do list and instead stepped into accepting all parts of myself.
 I want the same for you because you deserve to feel better.
 You deserve relief.

 featured on: Authority Magazine